Julcatan/Pyper-Analysis/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)
 The following business recommendations as a result of the analysis:

-Find an incentive to recruit more drivers in rural and  suburban cities to increase number of drivers.
-Conduct more research on the reasons for low demand in rural and suburban areas.
+Conduct more research on the demand in rural and suburban areas, e.g.
+    -   find reasons for lower demand in this area
+    -   how many drivers are needed to meet that demand.
+    -   what would be incentives to recruit more drivers.

-Develop marketing strategies to increase demand in rural and suburban areas.
+Develop targeted marketing strategies to increase demand in rural and suburban areas.